animepony/vichan-API/README.md

 `filename` (only displays when image uploaded)
 `ext` (only displays when image uploaded)
 `fsize` (only displays when image uploaded)
-`md5` (only displays when image uploaded)
 `w` (only displays when image uploaded)
 `h` (only displays when image uploaded)
 `tn_w` (only displays when image uploaded)
 `tn_h` (only displays when image uploaded)
 `filedeleted` (only displays when image uploaded)
 `spoiler` (only displays when image uploaded)
-`custom_spoiler` (only display on OPs, only displays when board has custom spoiler images)
 `omitted_posts` (only displays on OPs on index pages)
 `omitted_images` (only displays on OPs on index pages)
 `replies` (only displays on OPs)
 `images` (only displays on OPs)
-`bumplimit` (only displays on OPs when true)
-`imagelimit` (only displays on OPs when true)
-`capcode_replies` (only displays on /q/ when there are capcode user replies)
 `last_modified` (only displayed in threads.json, and includes replies, deletions, and sticky/closed changes)
-`tag` (only displays on /f/)
-`semantic_url` (only displays on OPs)

-**Note about custom spoilers:**
-`custom_spoiler` describes the number of custom spoilers that exist for the specified board.
-If the number is `4`, it means that you can choose anywhere from 1 to 4.
-For our imageboard pages, the custom spoiler images changes every time a new post is made.
-If you are writing a browser add-on with auto-update functionality, you should first check the HTML to see if a custom spoiler has been posted, and use the same number, so when new spoiler posts come in, they match the pre-existing ones.
-If there are no custom spoilers already in a thread, you can just random whatever you'd like, since there is no need to match pre-existing ones.

 ### Where are the files? ###